 One of the best ways to keep your email marketing campaign personalized is to not send bulk emails.
 That may seem like a foreign concept, but it could work for you if in a small business.
 If you craft every email from scratch, then you know that they’re coming out with unique elements each time, and you’re doing more than changing one or two words.

 It could really make a difference in how your clients and potential clients trust you and receive the information that you send them.

 The greatest benefit to this approach can be that your emails are much less likely to be caught up in a spam filter.
 Sending bulk emails can often be filtered at the server level, especially at government organizations and bigger businesses with tight firewalls.

-These eight suggestions will help you to get more people to read your emails.
+These eight suggestions will help you to get more people to read your emails and increase your email open rates.
 Remember, people get hundreds of emails that have spam content.
 Yours has to stand out and appeal to them, in order to improve your email open rates.